-Chuck Keuthan must balance the needs of our high-growth company, and ensure continued efficiency of operations without sacrificing MO’s reputation for outstanding technical ability and quality customer service.
+At Legacy, a $30M distribution company of nutritional supplement products, Mr. Keuthan served as the controller.
+Chuck Keuthan must balance the needs of our high-growth company, and ensure continued efficiency of operations without sacrificing our reputation for outstanding technical ability and quality customer service.
 Prior to joining Modus Operandi, Mr. Keuthan spent fifteen years in academics, instructing at both the graduate and undergraduate levels.

-He is a two-time graduate from the Florida Institute of Technology, attaining a B.S. in Management Science and an M.B.A.
+Mr. Keuthan is a two-time graduate from the Florida Institute of Technology, attaining a B.S. in Management Science and an M.B.A.

-Mr. McNeight holds a bachelor’s degree in applied science and engineering from the University of Wisconsin – Milwaukee and a master’s degree in computer information and control engineering from the University of Michigan.
-He has served on numerous business, education and charitable boards, including the Florida Institute of Technology board of trustees, Technological Research and Development Authority (TRDA) Board, the Astronaut Memorial Foundation (AMF) Board, the Brevard County Workforce Development Board and the Space Coast Early Intervention Center Board.
+Mr. McNeight holds a bachelor’s degree in applied science and engineering from the University of Wisconsin – Milwaukee, and a master’s degree in computer information and control engineering from the University of Michigan.
+He has served on numerous business, education and charitable boards, including the Florida Institute of Technology board of trustees, Technological Research and Development Authority (TRDA) Board, the Astronaut Memorial Foundation (AMF) Board, the Brevard County Workforce Development Board, and the Space Coast Early Intervention Center Board.

 James W. Thomas